tillitis/tillitis-key1/doc/threat_model/threat_model.md

   fabric besides the configuration circuit.

-* There exist a possible warm boot attack against the Lattice iCE40 UltraPlus FPGAs which allows an attacker with physical access to load a FPGA configuration even though the NVCM has been programmed and locked.
+* There exist a possible warm boot attack against the Lattice iCE40 UltraPlus FPGAs, which allows an attacker with physical access to load a FPGA configuration even though the NVCM has been programmed and locked.